Skyrat-SS13/Skyrat13/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I tested the general functionality locally.
 - [ ] I thoroughly tested and reviewed my code.

+## Modularization
+- [x] My code is not modular.
+- [ ] My code is not modular, but the changes are minor and non-invasive.
+- [ ] My code is partially modular.
+- [ ] My code is fully modular.

 ## Changelog
 :cl:
 add: Added new things